fluo10/caretta-brain/README.md

-# caretta-agent
+# caretta-brain
-An AI agent frontend with serverless synchronization via caretta-sync
+Your AI-powered second brain with serverless sync